 \section{Algorithm development}

-We introduce SASG, a communication-efficient distributed algorithm that reduces both the number of communication rounds and bits.
-We first describe the motivation and challenges for developing this method and then present the scheme of the proposed algorithm.
+This section introduces SASG, a communication-efficient distributed algorithm that reduces both the number of communication rounds and bits.
+Firstly, we describe the motivation and challenges for developing this method, followed by the implementation details of the proposed algorithm.

-\subsection{Motivation and Challenges}
+\subsection{Motivation and challenges}

-In the distributed learning system, an important finding is that not all communication rounds between the server and workers contribute equally to the state of the global model \cite{chen2018lag, chen2020lasg, chen2021cada, DBLP:conf/icdcs/WangWL19}.
-Then one can design an aggregation rule to skip the inefficient communication rounds.
-LAG develops an adaptive selection rule, which can detect workers with slowly-varying gradients and triggers the reuse of outdated gradients, thus improving communication efficiency.

-However, this technique only reduces the number of communication rounds and requires additional memory overhead on the server-side, which is far from enough in resource-limited scenarios.
-Indeed, we can do more beyond LAG, e.g., reduce the transmitted bits of uploaded information rather than just the rounds, and reduce the server-side storage overhead.
+In the distributed learning system, an important observation is that not all communication rounds between the server and workers contribute equally to the state of the global model \cite{chen2018lag,chen2021cada,chen2020lasg,DBLP:conf/icdcs/WangWL19}.
+Then, one can design an aggregation rule to skip inefficient communication rounds.
+LAG has developed an adaptive selection rule that can detect workers with slowly varying gradients and trigger the reuse of outdated gradients to improve communication efficiency.
+However, this technique only reduces the number of communication rounds and requires additional memory overhead on the server side, which is far from enough in resource-limited scenarios.
+Actually, we can do more beyond LAG, e.g., further reduce the transmitted bits of uploaded information rather than just the number of rounds, and reduce the storage overhead on the server side.

-There are always two lines of transmission bit reduction: quantization and sparsification.
-We employ the latter as quantization methods can only reach a maximum compression rate of 32$\mathsf{x}$ (1-bit quantization method) in the commonly used single-precision floating-point algorithms.
-When the dimension $d$ of the model is large, i.e., $d \gg 32$, the sparsification method will far outperform the quantization approach (the maximum compression rate of $d\times$ may be reached).
+Two approaches for reducing the number of transmission bits are quantization and sparsification.
+We employ the latter as quantization methods are limited to a compression rate of up to $32\mathsf{x}$ (1-bit quantization method) in commonly used single-precision floating-point algorithms.
+When the model dimension $d$ is large, i.e., $d \gg 32$, the sparsification method will far outperform the quantization approach, offering a maximum achievable compression rate of $d\times$.